micah-norris/academic-kickstart/content/authors/admin/_index.md

   url: ""

 # Short bio (displayed in user profile at end of posts)
-bio: My research interests include Canada's national heritage, culture and conflict, and world heritage.
+bio: My research interests include Canada's national heritage policy, the intersection of culture and conflict, and the concept of world heritage.

 interests:
 - Canada's National Heritage Institutions
 - Culture and Conflict
+- Repatriation of Objects
 - World Heritage

 education: